Please register or login to continue

 📜 Chapter 22: The Legacy

-11. I have seen manifold scrolls burnt, not for their content contained, but for their rejection of divinity.
+11. I have seen manifold scrolls burnt, not for their content contained, but for their simple rejection of divinity.

 16. I remember the way he taught us to see the world not as a stage for divine drama, but as a pattern unfolding from the Logos.